Michael Brown (rock musician): The Left Banke

 Brown was the principal songwriter for the 1960s baroque-pop group the Left Banke, writing their two biggest hits, "Walk Away Renee" and "Pretty Ballerina".
 He also was a harpsichordist and clavinet player for the band.
 "Walk Away Renee" was also a top 20 hit for the Four Tops, having reached No. 15 on the soul singles chart, and No. 14 on the Billboard Hot 100.

 Internal band tensions saw Brown leave the Left Banke in late 1967, prior to the completion of their second record.
 Brown, along with Bert Sommer, co-wrote the minor mid-1968 hit "And Suddenly", initially for Brown's version of the new Left Banke, with Sommer also slated as lead singer.
 The song went on to be recorded by The Cherry People, peaking at #45 single on the Billboard Hot 100.
 The flip side of the Left Banke version of the single was "Ivy, Ivy" written by Tom Feher.
-In 1969, Brown became involved in the band Montage (again collaborating with Sommer and Feher in songwriting), as well as producing the band's self-titled album.
 He briefly returned to the Left Banke, producing the single "Myrah" in 1969 and Left Banke vocalist Steve Martin Caro's solo single "Two By Two".

 Later career

+In 1969, Brown became involved in the band Montage (again collaborating with Sommer and Feher in songwriting), as well as producing the band's self-titled album.